marvin-mangold/S7-PLC_SHA256/README.md

         - Step 07: Initialize variables A - H
         - Step 08: Do some bitwise operations on the 64 chunk DWords
         - Step 09: Save the chunk's hash to result for the next chunk
-    - Step 10: Produce the final hash value String
+    - Step 10: Produce "digest"
+    - Step 11: Produce "hexdigest"

 ![SHA256](https://github.com/marvin-mangold/S7-PLC_SHA256/assets/10088323/c362c0b6-dbf4-4990-ad74-942484a2f46d)